dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 |            5           |           9          |               ?               |                                                    Always at GND                                                    |
 |            6           |          10          |          Flow control         |                             Joycon will only send data to console when this line is HIGH                            |                  |

 * When first connected the baud rate is at 1000000bps(!), after the initial handshake the speed is then switched to 3125000bps(!!).
-The handshake probably exchanges information about the side of the Joycon, the color, and bluetooth address etc.

 ### Handshake procedure